OwnZones/efpbond/README.md

 ## Using EFPBonding in your CMake project

-Please see directions in ElasticFrameProrocol repository and the CMakeLists.txt in this project
+Please see examples in ElasticFrameProrocol repository and the CMakeLists.txt in this project

 ## Contributing